vinaybiramane/Aspect-Detection-FT-LLM/README.md

-# ABSA
+# Aspect Detection
-Context Based Aspect Sentiment
+Context Based Aspect

-## ABSA: Context-Based Aspect Sentiment Analysis
+## Context-Based Aspect

-This project focuses on fine-tuning a model for Aspect-Based Sentiment Analysis (ABSA) using contextual information.
+This project focuses on fine-tuning a model for Aspect using contextual information.

 ### Project Structure